rickardnorlander/klister-lang/README.md

 * Command line arguments.
 Scripts cannot yet take command line arguments.
 * Types.
 Some progress on the type system.
 Might be completely overhauled but the result will still likely be fairly basic.
-* Functions.
-No support for returning values yet.
 * C-imports.
 Very experimental.
 Might be extended or removed.
 * Running programs, pipelines etc. Works but is pretty basic.
 * Interpreter error handling: In progress.
 The interpreter attempts to give a useful error message on syntax error (but the line/col is a little off).
 Some runtime errors might be made catchable or not catchable.